manuakasam/ZF2_3_QuickStart_Rewrite/02_services_and_servicemanager.md

 {libraryPath}\Zend\ServiceManager\ServiceManager.php:{lineNumber}

 Message:
-Zend\ServiceManager\ServiceManager::get was unable to fetch or create an instance for Album\Service\AlbumService
+Zend\ServiceManager\ServiceManager::get was unable to fetch or create an instance for Album\Service\AlbumServiceInterface
 ```

 Exactly what we expected.
 Somewhere in our application - currently our factory class - a service called
-`Album\Service\AlbumService` is requested but the ServiceManager doesn't know about this Service yet.
-Therefore it isn't
+`Album\Service\AlbumServiceInterface` is requested but the ServiceManager doesn't know about this Service yet.
-able to create an instance for the requested name.
+Therefore it isn't able to create an instance for the requested name.

 Registering Services